A cost breakdown on materials, labor, and permits for your home remodel

 Focus on kitchens and baths: Spend your money here!
 These rooms have the most resale value potential.

-Sweeten handpicks contractors to match each project’s location, budget, scope, and style.
-Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your project on Sweeten.
+Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
+Follow the blog, Sweeten Stories, for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.